Traditional African and African-American art are a diverse expression of our social commentary and cultural heritage.

 Traditional African Art Techniques

-Elizabeth Catlett’s Magic Mask reflects the influence of traditional African art in its abstract, stylized form, much like many African sculptures that emphasize symbolic representation over naturalistic detail.
+Elizabeth Catlett’s Magic Mask highligts the influence of traditional African art.
+As is true in traditional African artwork, this piece emphasizes symbolic representation, rather than naturalistic detail.

-Tinga Tinga art, originating from Tanzania, utilizes bright enamel paints on canvas or masonite.
+Tinga Tinga art originates from Tanzania.
+It utilizes bright enamel paints on canvas or masonite.
 This style, named after artist Edward Saidi Tingatinga, is known for its vibrant, colorful depictions of animals and daily life, blending traditional storytelling with modern aesthetics.

 African-American Art Techniques